Badgerati/Fogg/README.md

 Fogg is a PowerShell tool to aide and simplify the creation, deployment and provisioning of infrastructure (IaaS) in Azure using Azure Resource Manager (does not support Classic).

+Fogg is still in Alpha, so there may be bugs or changes to prior features that break previous releases (though I will try to keep that to a minimum).
+Any bugs/feature requests should be raised in the GitHub issues tab.

 ## Requirements

 * PowerShell v4.0+